n4bb12/verdaccio-github-oauth-ui/README.md

 ### Features

-- The Verdaccio login button redirects you to GitHub.
-If you have access, you return as a logged-in user.
+- The Verdaccio login button redirects you to GitHub instead of showing a login form.
 Logout works, too.
+- Login can be limited to members of a certain GitHub org.
+- Package access/publish/unpublish can be limited to GitHub orgs, teams, repos, and users.
-- The Verdaccio usage info is updated including copy-to-clipboard.
+- The usage info is updated for use with GitHub OAuth.
-- Use the built-in command-line tool for quick and easy npm configuration.
+- A built-in command-line tool helps you configure npm.
-- Use GitHub organizations, teams, or repositories to configure permissions.

 ### Compatibility